Many people are keen to return to their pre-pregnancy exercise routines following the birth.

 Common considerations in the postnatal period are:

-- Postural habits, as generally so much time is spent caring for a new baby in a flexed forward position possibly contributing to pain and dysfunction in the neck, upper back and shoulders, as well as the lumbo-pelvic region.
+- Postural habits, as generally so much time is spent caring for a new baby in a flexed forward position possibly contributing to pain in the neck, upper back and shoulders, as well as the lumbo-pelvic region.
 Exercises to assist with improving posture may also be incorporated into a Pilates program.